Yeedi has been busy with new product releases, and we’ll look at one of its latest – the Mop Station.

-One plus for the Yeedi app is it has a live map that informs consumers where the robot is during the cleaning cycle.
+One plus for the Yeedi app is its live map informing consumers where the robot is during the cleaning cycle.

 It won’t be as precise as a LIDAR-based robot, but at least consumers will know where the robot is during its run.

-I was hoping the Yeedi Mop Station would have the multi-map saving feature, but Yeedi hasn’t released the update.
+I hoped the Yeedi Mop Station would have the multi-map saving feature, but Yeedi hasn’t released the update.

-It can only save one map; consumers must do mapping runs repeatedly if they need to move this robot on different levels.
+It can only save one map; consumers must do mapping runs repeatedly to move this robot on different levels.

 Selective Room Cleaning

-Once the map is saved, features like selective room cleaning will be available for consumers.
+Once the map is saved, selective room cleaning will be available for consumers.